AIR-DISCOVER/Intelligent-Systems-2022Fall/tutorial-RMUS-EP.md

 `/base_link`

-​Robot center coordinate system, located at the center point of the 4 Mecanum wheel.
+Robot center coordinate system, located at the center point of the 4 Mecanum wheel.

 `/imu_link`

-​IMU coordinate system, the same as `base_link`.
+IMU coordinate system, the same as `base_link`.

 `/laser_link`

-​2D LiDAR coordinate system, located at the centrer front of the vehicle.
+2D LiDAR coordinate system, located at the centrer front of the vehicle.

 # 2. ROS interface